By OTA Insight

 Key segments and dependence on international travellers

-61% of survey participants reported that 0-20% of their guests were international, 22% of respondents claim that only 0-20% of their guests come from abroad and another 18% state that between 21% and 40% of their visitors are from overseas.
+61% of survey participants reported that 0-20% of their guests were international, 22% of respondents claim that only 21-40% of their guests come from abroad and another 10% state that between 41-60% of their visitors are from overseas.
 Since these properties rely more on domestic business and are well established in their local market, they also stand to recover more quickly.

-On the other side are the 23% of contributors who have 61-80% international guests and 9% who rely almost entirely on inbound travellers.
+On the other side are the 5% of contributors who have 61-80% international guests and only 2% who rely almost entirely on inbound travellers.
 They will likely need to revisit their guest mix and target segments more to ensure their post-COVID success and be creative in promoting new products and review the BAR rate to match local expectations.

 Performance monitoring during the crisis

-Since the COVID-19 crisis is unlike anything the hospitality industry has seen, many hoteliers have found it challenging to measure their performance and predict future demand based on historical data as they typically would.
+Since the COVID-19 crisis is unlike anything the hospitality industry has seen, many hoteliers have found it challenging to measure their performance and predict future demand based on historical data.

-In these unprecedented times that challenge typical reporting procedures, 73% of respondents still use past data to track recovery, performance and pick-up.
+In these unprecedented times that challenge standard reporting procedures, 69% of respondents still use past data to track recovery, performance and pick-up.
 Instead of comparing year-on-year data, most revenue managers have switched to week-over-week and month-over-month analyses to determine if and how they are recovering as the situation develops.

 Revisiting KPIs post-COVID-19

-With global travel demand shifting, reviewing key performance indicators (KPIs) could be necessary for hotels to measure their performance more accurately in this unexpected situation.
+With the local market demand shifting in China, reviewing key performance indicators (KPIs) may be necessary for hotels to measure their performance more accurately in this unexpected situation.
 Yet, only 44% of respondents say they have done so.

 Pricing strategy and positioning post-COVID-19

 Besides rethinking KPIs, pricing strategy and positioning are also an important area to re-evaluate.
-57% of revenue managers say they will reconsider which hotels they compare to after COVID-19.
+However, only 46% of revenue managers say they will reconsider which hotels they compare to post COVID-19.
 The approach to price positioning has also changed in general—some hoteliers have lowered prices during the COVID-19 recovery in China.
 While we’ve seen an increase of 5%, the percentage of the hotels that chose to lower the room rate for more than -20% compared to the competitors.

 The importance of rate parity

-Maintaining rate parity is crucial for a hotel aiming to increase direct bookings.
-Survey respondents echoed this sentiment when they were asked to grade the importance of rate parity on a scale of one to ten, ten being “very important”.
-The average rating was 7.9, with 35% voting ten, 12% voting nine and 19% voting eight.
-This may come as a bit of a surprise at a time when many hotels are struggling and it would be understandable if they sacrificed rate parity to generate more overall revenue through third-party channels.
+Maintaining rate parity is crucial for a hotels aiming to increase direct bookings.
+Survey respondents echoed this sentiment, when they were asked to grade the importance of rate parity on a scale of one to ten, ten being “very important, the average rating was 8.3, with 43% voting ten, 10% voting nine and 23% voting eight.

-Many hotels still plan on using OTA and FIT levers to help their recovery process.
-65% want to implement OTA extranet promotions while 40% want to leverage OTA loyalty programs such as Booking.com’s Genius.
-FIT advance purchase promotions rank third with 48%.
-And they heavily reduce on wholesales prepaid deals (44%) and over-commission to gain visibility and pre-paid wholesaler deals come in at 26% and 23%, respectively.
+Many hotels are still planning on using OTA and FIT levers to help their recovery process.
+91% want to implement OTA extranet promotions while 61% want to use FIT advance purchase promo.
+OTA loyalty programs rank third with 48%.
+And they heavily reduce on wholesales prepaid deals (44%) and over-commission to gain visibility ( 26%) because they only have limited budget can be spent during this COVID-19 period.

 When the guest mix changes, an increase in marketing spend can help build awareness among the new target audience.
-Yet with hotels experiencing drastic revenue drops, it’s surprising that 38% of respondents state they will increase their marketing spend to some degree.
-32% want to keep it the same, while only 25% plan to reduce it.
+Yet with hotels experiencing drastic revenue drops, it’s surprising that 35% of respondents state they will increase their marketing spend to some degree, 36% want to keep it the same, and only 29% plan to reduce marketing.

-With positive developments in many markets and the majority of revenue professionals sharing a somewhat positive outlook, we have good reason to hope the hospitality industry will keep going strong on its way to full recovery.
+With positive developments in China and the majority of hoteliers sharing a somewhat positive outlook, we have good reason to believe the hospitality industry will keep going strong on its way to a full recovery.

-A big thank you to the revenue management experts who participated in the survey – sharing their time, expertise and outlook for this article!
+A big thank you to the hoteliers who participated in the survey.
+Thank you for sharing your time, expertise and outlook for this article!

-Source: OTA Insight’s recovery research was conducted globally online from June 3-30th, 2020, with 441 revenue professionals participating.
+Source: OTA Insight’s China recovery research was conducted online via Tencent survey from August – October 2020, with hundreds of China hoteliers participating.